 MESSAGE DESCRIPTION В Instrument is running on battery power.
-Relative charge level of "plug graphie" Special plug graphic character that indicates that the External plug graphic Power Supply is connected and plugged in.
+Relative charge level of battery is indicated by level that the B is filled to. "plug graphic" Special plug graphic character that indicates that the External plug grapilio Power Supply is connected and plugged in.
 LOW BATTERY Battery voltage < minimum operating voltage DATA INVALID Indicates that the unit is no longer operational because the battery CONNECT CHARGER is too low.
 NITRIC OFF Indicates that the nitric oxide has been shut off.
 NO ZERO FAILURE Zero baseline calibration has been corrupted.
 NO2 ZERO FAILURE Zero baseline calibration has been corrupted.
 ROM FAILURE Data stored in read only memory has been corrupted or damaged.